-My mind races again over the words and the incident which is mentioned among the letters:
+My mind races again over the words and the incident which is mentioned in the letters:

-Whomever is reading this all I can say is I am sorry I couldn’t save them.
-I’m sorry we were put in the situation to begin with.
+Whoever is reading this all I can say is I am sorry I couldn’t save them.
+I’m sorry we were put in the situation, to begin with.
 I could say that it wasn’t all my idea, that I wasn’t somehow the driving force, but that would be a lie.
-I am responsible and without them there is nothing left for me here.
+I am responsible and without them, there is nothing left for me here.
 Tell anyone who will listen that even though it failed and I am gone, I tried to save them.
 I tried to save us all.

 Ann (without an e)